LSAT Overview

 LSAT Test

-• The LSAT is a 3.5 to 4 hour test and can be taken at any one of many test centers in the United States and around the world 9 times a year.
+• The LSAT consists of four 35-minute test sections.
+There is a 10-minute intermission between the second and third sections.
+The test takes approximately 3 hours for standard test takers and can be taken at any one of many test centers in the United States and around the world 9 times a year.

 • The LSAT composite score ranges from 120 to 180 and is drawn from the four scored multiple choice sections.
 The writing section does not get factored into the composite score.